Maps: Paris map, map for southeast Paris suburbs

 the first exit left (heading back northeast on a bike path).
 The path soon curves right.

 The bikepath in the Senart Forest (Forêt de Senart).

 going straight (due southeast) for 1.8 km (1.1 mi) across the forest tuntil the paving

 ends at an automobile barrier (5th main crossing, i.e., one crossing after the diagonal road).
-Bear right on a narrow, paved bike path
+Angle right on a narrow, paved bike path

-through the woods, continue on, skirting a parking area, and when
+through the woods (it curves right then left), continue on, skirting a parking area, and when

 the path ends, keep straight on the compacted dirt road to the Faisanderie (about 2.7 km from the beginning of the bicycle path).